Centralizers in Free Associative Algebras and Generic Matrices: Introduction

+Let $K$ denote a base field and $A$ be an (associative) $K$-algebra.
+For an element $a\in A$, we denote by $C(a;A)$ the set of all elements of $A$ that commute with $a$.
+We say that $C(a;A)$ is the \textit{centralizer} of $a$ in $A$.
+The study of centralizers plays an important role in investigating the structure of algebras and there are numerous results in the literature relating to centralizers.
+The Bergman centralizer theorem \cite{Berg}, which states that the centralizer of any non-constant element in the free associative algebra is a polynomial algebra on a single variable, is one of the most significant and essential conclusions.
+This theorem plays a crucial role in studying algorithmic and combinatorial questions.

-Up to our knowledge, there, no new proofs has been appeared after Bergman \cite{Berg} for almost fifty years.
-We are using a method of deformation quantization presented by M. Kontsevich to give an alternative proof of Bergman's centralizer theorem.
-In our previous works \cite{KBRZh,Zhang}, we got that the centralizer is a commutative domain of transcendence degree one.
+Nonetheless, as far as we know, no (conceptual) new proof has been presented for this theorem since G. Bergman \cite{Berg} nearly fifty years ago.
+This has inspired us to take a fresh look at this result.
+We use a method of deformation quantization motivated by M. Kontsevich \cite{Kon03} to obtain an alternative proof of the Bergman centralizer theorem.
+In our previous work \cites{KBRZh}, we demonstrated that the centralizer of a non-scalar element in $K\langle X\rangle$ is a commutative subalgebra of transcendence degree one.
+A detailed proof of above result can be found in Zhang's thesis \cite{Zhang}.

-The claim in the abstract of our previous paper \cite{KBRZh} was quite imprecise, because it just reproves and claims a part of Bergman's centralizer theorem that, the centralizer $C$ is a commutative domain of transcendence degree one.
-For us, it was the most interesting part of the proof of the Bergman's centralizer theorem.

-However, L.Makar-Limanov notified us (and we are gratefull to him) few weeks ago that by opinion of specialists the other part is of much more importance and much more difficult to prove than the first part.
-However, according to our approach this part is easier.
-But in order to satisfy them, by using generic matrices reduction, we provide the proof of the fact that $C$ is integrally closed.
-Then we are done since we have that any integrally closed subalgebra of $k[t]$, other than $k$, is of the form $k[y]$ by using L\"{u}roth theorem \cite{Cohn}.
-Using generic matrices reduction, the proof of the second part is much shorter than the Bergman's original proof (but it uses invariant theory instead).
-However, we use a proposition of Bergman \cite{Berg} (refer to Proposition \ref{propberg}).

-In fact, our proof based on the quantization in the previous paper \cite{KBRZh} obtained that centralizers are commutative domain of transcendence degree one over the ground field of characteristic zero.
-However, in this work, our proofs are based on the characteristic free instead of very rich and advanced P. Cohn and G. Bergman's noncommutative divisibility theorem, we use generic matrices reduction, the invariant theory of characteristic zero by C. Procesi \cite{Procesi} and the invariant theory of positive characteristic by A. N. Zubkov \cite{Zubkov, Zubkov2} and S. Donkin \cite{Donkin, Donkin2}.